Ryan-Hatfield/Team-Profile-Generator/README.md

 During the coding process, in order to test the application the "node index.js" was used.

 ## Usage
 After the user runs "npm init" and "npm install", the user will then run "node app.js".
 The user will then be presented with a series of prompts.
-Afer the prompts have ran through, an HTML file showcasing their team will be generated in the output folder.
+Afer the prompts have ran through, an HTML file showcasing their teams profile will be generated in the output folder.

 Below is an example of a generated file.